22 August 2026 · Register & file

 Zero rate, full registration

-- Register for corporate tax on EmaraTax and obtain your number.
+- Register for corporate tax on EmaraTax and obtain your tax registration number.

-- Audited financial statements are a QFZP condition.
+- Audited financial statements are a QFZP condition for every free zone person, at any revenue size.

-- Transfer pricing rules apply to your related-party dealings.
+- Transfer pricing rules apply to related-party dealings, including disclosure with the return.

 What the return must show

-- File within nine months of the financial year-end.
+- File within nine months of the financial year-end, the same deadline as mainland companies.

-- Confirm the de minimis limits are respected.
+- Confirm the de minimis limits are respected for the period being reported.

-- Keep the supporting analysis in case of FTA review.
+- Keep the supporting analysis and evidence file in case of FTA review, even after filing.

 Related guides